Open Source · Self-Hosted · Docker-Powered

 curl -fsSL https://raw.githubusercontent.com/claude-code-expert/brewnet/main/install.sh | bash

-7-Step Wizard Overview
+7-Step Install Wizard

 1